marszalekm/js-calendar/README.md

-# Calendar made with JavaScript, CSS and HTML.
+# Calendar made with JavaScript (JQuery), CSS and HTML.

 **Work in progress**